 - WhatsApp would be able to spy on their conversations

-- WhatsApp would start sharing information to their parent company Facebook
+- WhatsApp would start sharing information with their parent company Facebook

 Better content = Improved clarity

 Since working in government, I have gained a keen appreciation of the importance word choices make when communicating with users, customers or citizens.
-Thats why we have professional content designers.
+That’s why we have professional content designers.
 Content Designers are responsible for making sure we communicate clearly but they aren’t the same as marketers.
-They are embedded in UCD team and importantly – they don’t just publish things into the wild hoping for the best.
-They test their content to make sure its clear and helps users achieve their goals quickly and efficiently.
+They are embedded in UCD teams and importantly – they don’t just publish things into the wild hoping for the best.
+They test their content to make sure it’s clear and helps users achieve their goals quickly and efficiently.

 What WhatsApp did wrong?

-WhatsApp have now changed the messaging.
-For some the damage has already been done and they have lost trust in WhatsApp/Facebook forever – they are converts to the new messaging apps.
-For others, this recent change in content reduces their confusion and anxiety about the privacy when using WhatsApp.
+WhatsApp has now changed the messaging.
+For some, the damage has already been done and they have lost trust in WhatsApp/Facebook forever – they are converts to the new messaging apps.
+For others, this recent change in content reduces their confusion and anxiety about privacy when using WhatsApp.